-- 2.1 URS Provider will charge fees to the Complainant.
-Fees are thought to be in the range of USD 300 per proceeding, but will ultimately be set by the Provider. - 2.2 Complaints listing fifteen (15) or more disputed domain names registered by the same registrant will be subject to a Response Fee which will be refundable to the prevailing party.
+- 2.1 Fees as set for in the Provider's fee schedule shall be submitted with the filed Complaint. - 2.2 Complaints listing fifteen (15) or more disputed domain names registered by the same registrant will be subject to a Response Fee which will be refundable to the prevailing party.
 Under no circumstances shall the Response Fee exceed the fee charged to the Complainant.